Fire and rescue services

 Full travel advice: Local contacts

-The Government of the Republic of Cyprus is the only internationally recognised authority in Cyprus.
-However, in practice, it only controls the southern part of the island.
+The Government of the Republic of Cyprus is Cyprus's only internationally recognised authority.
+However, it only controls the southern part of the island.

-The self-proclaimed 'Turkish Republic of Northern Cyprus' ('TRNC') controls the northern part of Cyprus.
-Turkiye is the only country that recognises the 'TRNC'.
-There's also a Turkish military presence in the north.
+The self-proclaimed 'Turkish Republic of Northern Cyprus' (TRNC) controls northern Cyprus.
+Türkiye is the only country that recognises the TRNC.
+There is also a heavy Turkish military presence in the north.
+Australia doesn't recognise the TRNC.

 Be aware of the political sensitivity of the division of the island.
 Monitor local news for updates.